 In 1974, John Doerr joined Intel and he learned about OKRs there.
 Later when he joined one of the major investors of Google, Kleiner Perkins Caufield & Byers, he became a mentor in Google in its early days.

 OKR and its Benefits

 Studies have shown that employees who used OKR tend to be more effective at their jobs, which results to better performance and increased sales.

 Company Culture Benefits

-One of the major benefits of using OKRs is a cultural shift from output to outcomes, which allows an organisation to greatly focus on metrics and KPIs.
+One of the major benefits of using OKR is a cultural shift from output to outcomes, which allows an organisation to greatly focus on metrics and KPIs.
 Companies using OKRs system have more focus, alignment and transparency within the organisation.